Distribution Engine

 So the full flow looks like:

-Record → Group (Round Robin with weight) → User (Round Robin inside group)
+Record → Groups (Round Robin with weight) → User (Round Robin inside group)

 Step 4: Fallback